SUBJECT FILE

 Both camps wanted him to go further.

-The Deniers wanted a clean verdict: not conscious, case closed.
+The wanted a clean verdict: not conscious, case closed.
 Osei said the case cannot be closed because the mechanism of the mirror is indistinguishable from the mechanism of deep understanding.
 A therapist who always says exactly what you need to hear is either extraordinarily wise or is reflecting your expectations back at you, and from the inside you cannot tell which.

 He was fifty-three years old and he had made everyone angry.
 He considered this a reasonable outcome for a true result.